Community Service & Volunteering for Groups

 Animals

-If your group wants to volunteer with animals, call your local animal shelters, animal/wildlife rescue organizations, and, if you live near such, a nonprofit zoo.
+If your group wants to volunteer with or on behalf of domestic animals or wildlife, look at the web sites of your local animal shelters, animal/wildlife rescue organizations, state fish and wildlife offices, and, if you live near such, a nonprofit zoo.
+But note that most credible organizations will NOT let your volunteers anywhere near actual animals.

 Call nearby city, state and national parks and ask if there are volunteering opportunities for groups.
 Or visit your city or state park and look for something that needs to be done, and then contact the park to propose the idea (never undertake a volunteering activity without the park's permission!).
 State parks often have one-day volunteering opportunities throughout the year.
 Call your nearest state park for more information.
 You can also create your own volunteering activity and propose it at a state park.
 For instance, you could organize a large group of volunteers to remove invasive plants in a designated area, working with your county extension office or city or state parks officials (always get permission first!).
 Volunteers should receive a briefing on why invasive plants are bad and what they can do after the event day to help keep invasive plants out of the community.
 Another example: when I was at the Lewis and Clark Trail State Park in Washington state, I noticed an information panel behind the park's camping facilities, and on closer inspection, it turned out to be information for the start of a small hike to show the edible plants in the park.
 But the information was quite faded, and the information needed an update.
 What a great opportunity for a group of volunteers!
 And what about creating such a trail and display in a state park near YOU?
 Call or stop by your local state park and propose the idea.